msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/3_Azure_Storage/3_1_Azure_Cosmos_DB_Storage/readme.md

           - Azure cosmos db hashes the partition key value of an item.
           - Then, it allocates the key space of partition key hashes evenly spread across physical partitions.
         - Strategy considerations for partition
-          - HOT partition: throughput is evenly distributed across all physical partitions(e.g. total= 20k RU, each partition will have 10k RUs)
+          - HOT partition: throughput is evenly distributed across all physical partitions(e.g. if total= 20k RU(Request Units), each partition will have 10k RUs(Request Units))
           - Multi-item transactions require storage triggers or stored procedures
           - minimize cross partition queries for heavier workloads(large storage or large throughput)
           - decide on partition key strategy before creating container